 Recovery Gives A New "Father"

-Recovery tells me that God will give me new fathers and mothers.
+Recovery gives me a new family of father and mother figures, sisters and brothers.
 Nate is a perfect example of this.
 At my first Al-Anon meeting, I was greeted by Nate.
 Nate is one of our group's infamous "Old-timers," who has made it his mission to greet newcomers.
 He took me under his wing.
 Nate invited me to go breakfast after the meeting with the other old-timers.
 He made sure I knew how to get to the restaurant.
 When we got there, he introduced me to the other people at the table.
 Every time I see Nate, he greets me with a smile.
 I know I can trust Nate.

 In recovery, I learn to accept people and situations for what they are.
-Before recovery, my dad was still a major force in my life.
+Before recovery, my Dad was a major force in my life.
 That's how co-dependency works.
-I depended on unhealthy relationships to my support system.
-As I become more independent, I forge healthy relationships.
-I no longer depend on my dad as my only source of emotional support.
+I depended on him and other unhealthy relationships as my sole source of love and validation.
+As I became more independent, I forged healthy relationships.
+I no longer depend on my Dad as my only source of emotional support.
 This surprising benefit lets me look back without so much animosity.
-It lets me see some of my dad's good points and allows to accept him for who he is.
+It lets me see that my Dad does love me, but he is a hurt person.
+Without expectations, I'm able to accept him for who he is.